tjcsl/director4-docs/troubleshooting.md

 ### Q: My site works, but it runs very slowly.

 A: Just like the memory limit, each site's CPU usage is also limited.
 If you absolutely need your site to be allowed more CPU usage and you think you have a valid reason, please see the contact instructions above.

+### Q: My site suddenly can't access its database anymore.

+You likely hardcoded your site's database URL into your application.
+Please see [Don't hardcode your site's database URL](databases/no-hardcode-url.md).

+Note: If you regenerated your database password, any terminals you have open will not (and cannot) be automatically updated.
+Try reloading the page to launch a new terminal.

+### Q: My site's server starts, and everything's running, but I get a `502 Bad Gateway` error when I try to open it.

+You need to set up your site's server to listen on the port specified by the `PORT` environmental variable, but also to bind to the address specified by the `HOST` environmental variable.
+This is a change from previous versions of Director.

+Some servers will want you to specify these two together in the format `host:port`, and call this the "bind address," "listen address." or something similar.
+Others will have them as separate options, and refer to the host as "bind address," "listen address," "host," or something similar.
+It varies.